 Students may make a reporting on one chapter of the textbook, or make a presentation on country case or a chosen topic.
 Each time, faculty and students make Q & A and start the discussions based on these topics.
-Students also write a final memo and faculty can provide the comments if asked.
+Students are supposed to write a final memo (2-3 pages) and faculty can provide the comments if asked.